rust-lang/reference/src/items/unions.md

 let f = u.f1;
 ```

+## Reading and writing union fields

 Unions have no notion of an "active field".
 Instead, every union access just
 interprets the storage at the type of the field used for the access.
 Reading a
 union field reads the bits of the union at the field's type.
 Fields might have a
 non-zero offset (except when `#[repr(C)]` is used); in that case the bits
 starting at the offset of the fields are read.
 It is the programmer's
-responsibility to make sure that the data is valid at that type.
-Failing to do
+responsibility to make sure that the data is valid at the field's type.
+Failing
-so results in undefined behavior.
-For example, reading the value `3` at type
+to do so results in undefined behavior.
+For example, reading the value `3` at
-`bool` is undefined behavior.
-Effectively, writing to and then reading from a
+type `bool` is undefined behavior.
+Effectively, writing to and then reading from
-`#[repr(C)]` union is analogous to a [`transmute`] from the type used for
+a `#[repr(C)]` union is analogous to a [`transmute`] from the type used for
 writing to the type used for reading.

 Consequently, all reads of union fields have to be placed in `unsafe` blocks: